 3. February 4, 1913: Rosa Parks

 Rosa Parks, the "mother of the freedom movement," became a Civil Rights icon when she refused to move to the back of an Alabama bus in 1955.
-And while her activism might’ve had the biggest and longest-lasting impact, she wasn’t actually the first to protest on public transportation.
+And while her activism might have had the biggest and longest-lasting impact, she wasn’t the first to protest on public transportation.
 Nine months prior to Parks’s arrest, a 15-year-old named Claudette Colvin was arrested after declining to give up her seat on a Montgomery bus, and a handful of other protests followed.
-A total of four women (Colvin included) served as plaintiffs in the Browder v.
-Gayle 1956 lawsuit that led to the desegregation of Montgomery buses.
+A total of four women (Colvin included) served as plaintiffs in Browder v.
+Gayle, the 1956 lawsuit that led to the desegregation of Montgomery buses.
 And long before them, activists like Bayard Rustin (in 1942), Irene Morgan (in 1946) and Sarah Louise Keys (in 1952) all demonstrated on public buses.
 But Parks's arrest became a catalyst that spurred the Civil Rights movement forward, and she continued with activism for the rest of her life.